IanGongwer/StarbucksClone/readme.md

 # Starbucks Clone

-HTML/CSS clone of the Starbucks.com Christmas Themed homepage website.
+HTML/CSS clone of the Starbucks.com website to showcase my skills alongside implementing a JS menu functionality for mobile devices.